fenio/ha-unbound-addon/unbound/README.md

 ## Network Configuration

-The add-on exposes DNS on port **5053** by default (mapped from container port 53).
+The add-on listens on port **5053** by default (mapped from container port 53).

 To use as your network's DNS server:
-1. Configure your router's DHCP to distribute `<home-assistant-ip>` as the DNS server on port 5053
+1. Configure your router's DHCP to distribute your Home Assistant's IP as the DNS server
-2. Or manually configure devices to use your Home Assistant IP
+2. Ensure clients query port 5053, or change the port mapping to 53 in the add-on configuration

 ### Changing the Port

-To use standard port 53, modify the port mapping in the add-on configuration panel.
+You can modify the port mapping in the add-on's network configuration panel.

-**Note**: Port 53 may conflict with other DNS services.

 ## Troubleshooting